 One additional thing is that the cable adjustment needs to be set.
 Some older models use a threaded section on the cable that allows the length to be effectively adjusted.

-Most newer vehicles have a plastic locking mechanism with a procedure where the lock is released, the cable is set in a particular gear on both ends, then, the lock is secured down.
+Most newer vehicles have a plastic locking mechanism with a procedure where the lock is released, the cable is set in a particular gear position on both ends, then, the lock is secured down.

 Shift Cable Replacement on Manual Transmission Vehicles